lacework-community/jit-provisioning-guide/README.md

 ## General Best Practices

 * Follow the [Principle of Least Privilege](https://us-cert.cisa.gov/bsi/articles/knowledge/principles/least-privilege#:~:text=The%20Principle%20of%20Least%20Privilege%20states%20that%20a%20subject%20should,control%20the%20assignment%20of%20rights) (PoLP).
-Review the [Lacework role-based access control (RBAC)](https://github.com/lacework-community/jit-provisioning-guide/blob/main/guide.md#lacework-rbac) in the appendix.
+Review the [Lacework role-based access control (RBAC)](Lacework RBAC).

 ## General Requirements